b. 1948, Cape Town, South Africa; lives in Cape Town.

 1976: The Zoo has Nothing to Hide, Space Theatre Gallery.

-2000: Breadline/Waterline, Cape Town and Johannesburg, South Africa.
+2000: Breadline/Waterline, Cape Town and Johannesburg.

 1995: Commissioned participation in Malcolm Payne’s installation for the Venice Biennale, Italy.

 2011: Thembinkosi Goniwe, Mario Pissarra and Mandisi Majavu (eds), Visual Century Vol.4, Wits University Press, Johannesburg.

 2010: Randolph Hartzenberg, One and Another, Art South Africa 8(3): 12.